Milling roundings in wood - perfect rounding of wooden edges in 5 steps

 To round the edges of the workpiece safely and precisely, you should clamp it well.
 Use screw clamps, quick clamps or clamping claws.
 To avoid pressure marks in the wood, place a support between the workpiece and the clamp.
 For heavy workpieces, it may be sufficient to place them on a support rail with an anti-slip coating.
 Then you can mill all around without a clamp getting in the way.
 However, make sure that the workpiece does not slip.

-If the wood is rounded on the router table, you should use a tool cover.
-The RUWI router table allows you to safely round even tiny parts such as wooden jewelry.
-Plastic insert rings minimize the gap to the rounding cutter and maximize the contact surface.
+If you’re rounding the edges of wood on a router table, you should use a tool guard.
+With the RUWI router table, you can safely round even tiny pieces, such as wooden jewelry.
+Plastic spacer rings minimize the gap between the rounding bit and the workpiece and maximize the contact surface.

-Note: Remember the extraction system and always wear your PPE (hearing protection, dust mask, etc.) when working with machines and tools.
+Note: Be sure to use a dust extraction system and always wear your PPE (ear protection, dust mask) when working with machines and tools.

-As soon as you have carefully set the milling depth and attached the clamping and protective devices, you can start the actual milling process.
-First check that the correct speed is set and then switch on the machine.
-As a rule, you mill in up-cut mode, only rarely and with great care in down-cut mode.
-Find out about the differences between synchronized and counter-rotation in order to understand the advantages and disadvantages.
+Once you have carefully set the milling depth and installed the clamping or safety devices, you can begin the actual milling process.
+First, check that the correct speed is set, and then turn on the machine.
+As a rule, you should mill in reverse; only rarely and with great caution should you mill in forward direction.
+Learn about the differences between forward and reverse milling to understand the advantages and disadvantages.

 You can find more information on milling processes in our encyclopedia article on up-cut milling.